COVID-19 vaccine roll-out

-This is the beginning of the largest vaccination programme the country has ever seen.
+This is the largest vaccination programme the country has ever seen.

 It is a huge challenge and we are working with our NHS partners to make sure it is delivered as quickly as possible to those who need it most.